pj8/peacekeeper/README.md

-# gon
+# Peacekeeper
-- Chrome extension that notify for each website you specify.
+- Peacekeeper will notify you for each website you specify.
 - TODO: link to chrome web store

 # Screenshot